predixdesignsystem/px-tables-design/README.md

 # Tables

-Predix Experience has some useful helpers for common `<table>` patterns.
+Predix UI has some useful helpers for common `<table>` patterns.
 This module is a fork of the [inuitcss Table module](https://github.com/inuitcss/objects.tables).

 ## Dependencies

-Px's Tables module depends on two other Px modules:
+Predix UI's Tables module depends on two other Px modules:

 * [px-colors-design](https://github.com/PredixDev/px-colors-design)
 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)